malloydata/malloy/README.md

 # Meet Malloy

 Malloy is an experimental language for describing data relationships and transformations.
 It is both a semantic modeling language and a querying language that runs queries against a relational database.
 Malloy is currently available on BigQuery and Postgres.
-In Malloy:
+About Malloy:

 - Queries compile to SQL, optimized for your database
 - Computations are modular, composable, reusable, and extendable in ways that are consistent with modern programming paradigms
-- Data is modeled as a network of relationships; Malloy generates network graphs with results, which ensures correctness of aggregate computations over multiple levels of transformation
+- Excels at querying and producing nested data sets
+- The fan and chasm traps are solved, making it possible to aggregate anything in one query and reducing need for fact tables and overly complex SQL
 - Defaults are smart, and the language is concise (where SQL is verbose and often redundant)

 Malloy is a language for anyone who works with SQL--whether you’re an analyst, data scientist, data engineer, or someone building a data application.
 If you know SQL, Malloy will feel familiar, while more powerful and efficient.
 Malloy allows you to model as you go, so there is no heavy up-front work before you can start answering complex questions, and you're never held back or restricted by the model.